-Just before the New Year, Russian President Vladimir Putin signed into law a bill that bans the adoption of Russian children by U.S. citizens.
+Just before the New Year, Russian President Vladimir Putin signed into law a bill which bans the adoption of Russian children by U.S. citizens.
 The bill was sent to President Putin’s desk following quick and almost unanimous passage in both houses of the Russian Parliament.

-The idea that this legislation is any way comparable to the U.S. Congress’s passage of the Magnitsky Act is utterly baseless.
-Our law singles out and punishes individual Russian officials who are corrupt and complicit in gross human rights abuses; Russia’s barring of adoptions broadly punishes the neediest, most defenseless, and most innocent members of its own society.
+“The idea that this legislation is any way comparable to the U.S. Congress’s passage of the Magnitsky Act is utterly baseless.
+Our law singles out and punishes individual Russian officials who are corrupt and complicit in gross human rights abuses; Russia’s barring of adoptions broadly punishes the neediest, most defenseless, and most innocent members of its own society.”

 The tragedy of this situation is magnified by the fact that many foreign families have expressed an eagerness to adopt children with special needs.

 If Russia would like to be taken seriously on the international scene as a nation with a vested interest in protecting the human rights of its own citizens and, indeed, of others across the globe, a clear way to convey that message is to stop holding hostage the most vulnerable members of its population and begin to contribute to their growth and well being.
-Allowing international adoptions to the United States to resume would be a step in that direction.